ELiTE0005/Staking-DApp/README.md

-# Create a Token Staking DApp & Earn Rewards on Any Blockchain
+# Creating  a Token Staking DApp & Earn Rewards on Any Blockchain

-Create a Token Staking DApp & Earn Rewards with ICO using Next.js, WAGMI, Solidity and Deploy on Any Blockchain!
+Creating a Token Staking DApp & Earn Rewards with ICO using Next.js, WAGMI, Solidity and Deploy on Any Blockchain!

-Ready to build your own Token Staking DApp and earn rewards with an ICO?
-In this comprehensive tutorial, we'll guide you step-by-step through creating a decentralized application using Next.js, WAGMI, and Solidity on any blockchain.
-Whether you're a beginner or an experienced developer,
+ building our own Token Staking DApp and earn rewards with an ICO !!!!

 ## Project Overview